chrisosaurus/icarus/docs/components.md

 ========
 The backend then takes this AST and does *something* with it

-Icarus then plans to support multiple backends:
+Icarus has plans to support multiple backends, some possible ones include:

 * Interpreter : AST -> side effects
 * Icarus -> C compiler : AST -> C source code